Cyanmir/Short-Layer-Cleaner/README.md

 | ![Before](https://s1.img-e.com/20260515/6a05faa71c74b.png) | ![After](https://s1.img-e.com/20260515/6a05f84100bae.png) |

 ### Installation
-Place the `.jsx` file into the After Effects installation directory:
-`Support Files/Scripts/ScriptUI Panels`.
-After restarting AE, you can find it at the bottom of the **Window** menu.
+Place the .jsx file into the Support Files/Scripts/ScriptUI Panels folder within your After Effects installation directory.
+After restarting AE, you can find the script at the bottom of the "Window" menu.

 ---